MLH-Fellowship/pod-3.1.3-team-2/README.md

 # Team Two's Developer Tools Project

 ## Project Description
-This project concists of a useful chrome extension used to take and save notes, open new tabs to search, as well as saving highlighted text.
+This project consists of a useful chrome extension used to take and save notes, open new tabs to search, as well as saving highlighted text.

 ## Useful commands